Protecting What You Have Worked Hard To Create

 When a business is involved in a divorce, the process to divide the value of the business can be contentious.
 Whether you are the owner, co-owner or spouse of her owner, it is critical to seek legal counsel to protect your rights.

-The Law Offices of Conti, Levy & Salerno, LLC, understand the complications and risks of dividing a business within a divorce.
+The Law Offices of Conti, Levy, Salerno & Antonio, LLC, understand the complications and risks of dividing a business within a divorce.
 We are committed to upholding the interests of Connecticut business owners and arriving at a fair resolution.

 Determining The True Value Of Your Business